RohanAlexander/AustralianPoliticians/README.md

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 30 October 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling, and the appointment of Sarah Henderson).
+The datasets are up-to-date as of 31 October 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling, and the appointment of Sarah Henderson).

+If you are using this for anything other than general interest, then please check the comments column in case there is a flag that could affect your results.
+You’re also welcome to get in touch so that I can make sure that the aspect you’re interested in is of a good enough quality for your purposes.

 If you have suggestions on how I could improve the datasets, or corrections, please don’t hesitate to get in touch.